 “I tried everything.
 The hottest curries, sex, driving down bumpy roads.
 Nothing worked!
 Once I started to feel things happening, walking definitely helped.”
 Gemma, mum of two

-A study showed that eating six dates a day in the final month of pregnancy may encourage your cervix to dilate, and therefore reduce the need for induction.
+One small study showed that eating six dates a day in the final month of pregnancy may encourage your cervix to dilate, and therefore reduce the need for induction.
 You can take a look here.
-It’s worth noting that this research is from a small sample study and would need to be carried out on a much larger scale to be conclusive!
+This research is from a small sample study though and would need to be carried out on a much larger scale to be conclusive!

 “I started eating six dates a day four weeks before my due date.
 At 39 weeks, after a sweep, my contractions started in the afternoon and when I arrived at hospital the following morning, I was already 7cm dilated.
 Who knows whether the dates helped or not.”
 Karen, mum of two

-Although all evidence is anecdotal and there’s no scientific proof to show therapies, such as acupuncture, reflexology and shiatsu, induce labour, they might help you relax, which could be just what your body needs.
+Although all evidence is anecdotal (reported by mums instead of from research studies) and there’s no scientific proof to show therapies, such as acupuncture, reflexology and shiatsu, induce labour, they might help you relax, which could be just what your body needs.
 Some maternity units are starting to offer complementary therapies.
 Ask your midwife for more info.

 “My hospital is experimenting with acupuncture, so I tried that.
 I also had a few curries, drank raspberry leaf tea and all the other obvious ones.
 I guess we’ll never know if anything particular worked or if our babies just wanted out!”
 Maria, mum of two